ankit485803/Good-morning-wishes-clock/README.md

 # Good-morning-wishes-clock
 How to make Good morning wishes clock ?
 <br>
-This is my first GitHub repository.
+This is my first file for GitHub repository.
 <br>
 Author - Ankit Kumar